 From Bell Street

-1912: This section of Main Street was largely residential at the time, easily accessible to the main business section a few blocks to the north by electric trolley, by carriage or new-dangled automobile, or more leisurely by walking, At center distance visible as a dark shadow is the Carter Building, the tallest in town.
-The turreted residence to the left has not been identified.
+15 October 1912: This section of Main Street was largely residential at the time, easily accessible to the main business section a few blocks to the north by electric trolley, carriage, private automobile, or a leisurely walk.

 For a view a few years later when the street trees have had a chance to grow, see Main at Bell North.
-For a view two streets north in this direction toward Methodist Church before it was build in 1910, see Main at Polk South posted in 1909.
+For a view towards this direction two streets north before Methodist Church was built in 1910, see Main at Polk South posted in 1909.

 To: Mrs Louis Runge